OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 Start the project by choosing **Debug** > **Start Debugging** from the menu bar or press the F5 button.
 Visual Studio will automatically build the solution and start the Office host application.

-When Visual Studio builds the project it performs the following tasks.
+When Visual Studio builds the project, it performs the following tasks:

-1. Creates a copy of the XML manifest file and adds it to  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
+1. Creates a copy of the XML manifest file and adds it to the  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
 The Office application that hosts your add-in consumes this copy when you start Visual Studio and debug the add-in.

-2. Creates a set of registry entries on your Windows computer that enable the add-in to appear in the Office application.
+2. Creates a set of registry entries on your Windows computer that enables the add-in to appear in the Office application.

-3. Builds the web application project, and then deploys it to the local IIS web server (https://localhost).
+3. Builds the web application project, and then deploys it to the local IIS web server (`https://localhost`).

-4. If this is the first add-in project that you have deployed to local IIS web server, you may be prompted to install a Self-Signed Certificate to the current user's Trusted Root Certificate store.
+4. If this is the first add-in project that you have deployed to the local IIS web server, you may be prompted to install a Self-Signed Certificate to the current user's Trusted Root Certificate store.
 This is required for IIS Express to display the content of your add-in correctly.

 > [!NOTE]
 > If Office uses the Edge Legacy webview control (EdgeHTML) to run add-ins on your Windows computer, Visual Studio may prompt you to add a local network loopback exemption.
 This is required for the webview control to be able to access the website deployed to the local IIS web server.
 You can also change this setting anytime in Visual Studio under **Tools** > **Options** > **Office Tools (Web)** > **Web Add-In Debugging**.
 To find out what browser control is used on your Windows computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).